dpolivaev/test-generation/README.md

 The test generation framework can be either installed from update site archive or compiled from the source code licensed under LGPL 3 or later.
 Compilation from the source is explained later.

 1. Run eclipse with the test generation plugin and  import project from folder test-generation-examples into the eclipse workspace.
-2. Open file /ParkCalculatorExample/strategies/ParkCalculatorStrategy.sdt` in editor.
+2. Open file /ParkCalculatorExample/strategies/ParkCalculatorStrategy.testspec` in editor.
 Make sure it is the special editor for the strategy dsl files with syntax highlighting and outline.
 3. Check that derived java files containg strategy classes are created in folder /ParkCalculatorExample/src-gen.
-4. Right-click on `ParkCalculatorStrategy.sdt` ans select "Generate tests".
+4. Right-click on `ParkCalculatorStrategy.testspec` ans select "Generate tests".
 It should run the generation.
 Check the output printed on the console
 5. Find generated test script `ParkCalculatorTest.java` in directory `/ParkCalculatorExample/generated-tests` and generated requirement coverage `report.xml` in directory `/ParkCalculatorExample/output/`.
 There is also a generated test script in xml format `output/parkcalculator/ParkCalculatorTest.xml`.

 Strategy definition DSL is explained in the next chapters using two example projects.